 Peter has assisted many other major cable television network operators on strategies for their dealings with distributors and on the business plans for new services.
 His previous clients have ranged from blue-chip content providers to start-up companies.

 Prior to consulting, he spent four years negotiating programming agreements and overseeing investments in cable networks at the board level as part of Rob Stengel’s group at the cable operator Continental Cablevision/MediaOne (now part of Comcast).
 During that time MediaOne had investments in Turner Broadcasting (parent of CNN, TNT, TBS, Cartoon Network, Headline News and Turner Classic Movies), Food Network, Fox Sports 1 (then Speedvision), NBCSN (then Outdoor Life Network), Golf Channel and E!.
 Litman worked on MediaOne’s acquisition of a 50% interest in Comcast SportsNet New England (then SportsChannel New England), which was acquired for a fraction of the price at which Comcast subsequently acquired the other 50%.
 As a cable operator, he negotiated affiliation agreements with basic and premium cable program services and broadcast television stations.

 Earlier in his career, Peter worked in several financial roles for NBC at both the network and individual station level.
-He began his career in the media in radio programming at WBRU, in Providence, Rhode Island (US radio market #44), where he is now President of the Board of Directors of the station's parent company.
+He began his career in the media in radio programming at WBRU, in Providence, Rhode Island, which was the largest college-run radio station in the country at the time.
+Now, WBRU is a digital media company, still run by college students, and he is on the Board of Directors of its parent company.

 He earned his undergraduate degree at Brown University where he was elected to the Phi Beta Kappa and Sigma Xi honor societies.
 He earned his master’s at the Kellogg School of Management at Northwestern University where he was elected to Beta Gamma Sigma.